Mystler/TradfriScripts/README.md

 When writing sequences, remember you can use `sleep(seconds)` to wait between commands or until transitions finish.

-Check out my scripts for ideas.
+Check out my scripts for ideas or further examples.

+- `DayNightCycle.rb`: Fades through a day-night color simulation with 1 day in 30 minutes.